jaronfernandes/InfoLingo/README.md

 ##  a brief, high-level description of what kind of application your team is thinking of developing.
 ###  This is mostly just so we can give you some initial feedback on whether your team might want to reconsider your project direction. []

 Our team is thinking of focusing on a centralised news app.
-It will organise news from a variety of sources into one location.
-It will also provide a translation tool, so you can get you're news from even more sources, despite language barriers.
-We also want to provide auto-generated summaries of articles, so you don't have to read each article in their entirety.
+The app will organise news from a variety of sources into one location.
+It will also have a translation tool, so that multiple languages will be accessible to readers and more multilingual perspectives have greater reach.
+We will use an API to auto-generate summaries of articles, so readers will be able to go through more content more easily.
+In this regard, we will also have the benefits of of traditional centralised news sources' consistency without as much of their bias.

 ## a link to the documentation for an API your team can use related to the domain. []